• Skip to main content

 Instructions

-• Add 1 cup of water to the Instant Pot and place a trivet inside.
-Add a steamer basket on top of the trivet, placing the potato chunks in the basket.
-Set the eggs on top of the potatoes.
+• Add water and set up the pot.
+Pour 1 cup of water into the Instant Pot and place the trivet inside.
+Set a steamer basket on top of the trivet, then add the potatoes to the basket.
+Place the eggs on top of the potatoes.

-• Close the lid and set the Instant Pot to cook on high pressure for 4 minutes.
-Once done, quickly release the pressure.
+• Pressure cook.
+Lock the lid and cook on high pressure for 4 minutes.
+When the cook time is done, quickly release the pressure.

-• Pour the cooked potatoes into a colander and let them drain completely.
-Allow them to cool slightly before mixing.
+• Drain and cool the potatoes.
+Pour the cooked potatoes into a colander and let them drain well.
+Set them aside to cool slightly.

-• In a large bowl, combine the mayonnaise, sweet salad cubes, mustard, salt, and pepper.
-Stir until well mixed.
+• Make the dressing.
+In a large bowl, combine the mayonnaise, sweet salad cubes, mustard, salt, and pepper.
+Stir until smooth and well mixed.

-• Peel the cooled eggs and roughly chop them using an egg slicer or a knife.
-Add them to the bowl with the dressing.
-Gently fold in the cooled potatoes until everything is well combined.
+• Chop the eggs and mix.
+Peel the cooled eggs and roughly chop them.
+Add them to the bowl with the dressing, then gently fold in the potatoes until everything is evenly coated.

-• Transfer the potato salad to a serving dish, sprinkle with paprika for garnish, and refrigerate for at least 2 hours (or overnight) before serving.
+• Chill and serve.
+Transfer the potato salad to a serving dish, sprinkle with paprika, and refrigerate for at least 2 hours before serving.
+Overnight is even better.

 Video